qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

 ---

 For futher information on how this was derived take a look at 'Tight bounds on quantum searching' [2].
-It is important to not the above algorithm only works for a table with even entries.
+It is important to note the above algorithm only works for a table with an even number of entries.

 The algorithm breaks down when applying the Hadamard gate as the Hadamard is layed across the diagnoal of a identity matrix which is equal in dimensions to the number of qubits we have.
 With a bit of math, if we try to lay a 2x2 matrix along an odd dimensioned identity matrix the transformation is not retained.
 To circumvent this we introduce the following implementation, utilizing QFT.